Center-wise Local Image Mixture For Contrastive Representation Learning: Introduction

-In this paper, we target at expanding instance discrimination by exploring local similarities among images.
-Towards this goal, one need to solve two issues: i) how to select similar images as positive pairs of an image, and ii) how to incorporate these positive pairs, which inevitably contain noisy assignments, into contrastive learning.
-We propose a new kind of data augmentation, named \emph{Center-wise Local Image Mixture}, to tackle the above two issues in a robust and efficient way.
+In this paper, we target at expanding instance discrimination by exploring local similarities and facilitate transitivity among images.
+Towards this goal, we need to solve two issues: i) how to select similar images as positive pairs, and ii) how to incorporate these positive pairs, which inevitably contain noisy assignments, into contrastive learning.
+This paper proposes a new kind of contrastive learning method, named \emph{Center-wise Local Image Mixture}, to tackle the above two issues in a robust way.
 CLIM consists of two core elements, \emph{i.e.,} a center-wise positive sample selection, as well as a data mixing operation.
-For positive sample selection, we analyze the intra-class similarity during contrastive learning without explicit constraint.
-We find that intra-class similarity becomes higher as the training process goes and is highly correlated with the performances of linear evaluation and semi-supervised learning.
-Based on this observation, we explicitly enforce semantically similar images towards the center of clusters.
-This is achieved by searching nearest neighbors of an image, and only retaining similar samples that are closer to the corresponding cluster center, which we denote as center-wise local sample selection.
-As a result, an image is pulled towards the center while do not break the local similarity.
+For center-wise sample selection, we search for nearest neighbors of an image, and only retain similar samples that are closer to the corresponding cluster center.
+As a result, an image is pulled towards the corresponding center without breaking the local similarity.
 Considering that the selected positive samples inevitably contain noisy samples, we apply data mixing augmentation as a regularization strategy to avoid predictions with high confidence on selected positive samples.
-In this way, similar samples are pulled together in a smoother and robust way, which we find is beneficial for general representation.

-Once similar samples are selected, a direct way is to treat these similar samples as multiple positives for contrastive learning.
-However, since feature representation in high dimensional space is complex, the returned positive samples inevitably contain noisy assignments, which should not be overconfident.
-Instead, we rely on data mixing as augmented samples, which can be treated as a smoothing regularization in unsupervised learning.
-In particular, we apply Cutmix \citep{yun2019cutmix}, a widely used data augmentation in supervised learning, where patches are cut and pasted among the positive pairs to generate new samples.
-Benefit from the center-wise sample selection, the Cutmix augmentation is only constrained within the local neighborhood of an image, and can be treated as an expansion of current neighborhood space.
 In this way, similar samples are pulled together in a smoother and robust way, which we find is beneficial for general representation.